S’Court Judgment: Stakeholders Chart Way Forward, Seek Accountability for LGs

 Ndubuisi Francis in Abuja

-In a landmark ruling, the apex court on July 11, 2024 declared that disbursement of federation allocations to the local councils should be paid to local councils directly, also affirming that it is illegal for local governments to be run by caretaker committees appointed by state governors.
+In a landmark ruling, the apex court had on July 11, 2024, declared that disbursement of federation allocations to the local councils should be paid to local councils directly, also affirming that it was illegal for local governments to be run by caretaker committees appointed by state governors.

-Converging yesterday on Abuja at a policy conversation hosted by Agory Policy and five others with the support of MacArthur Foundation, the stakeholders regretted that the local government administration which should be the most impactful on the people has failed to live to its constitutional role.
+Converging yesterday on Abuja, at a policy conversation hosted by Agory Policy and five others with the support of MacArthur Foundation, the stakeholders regretted that the local government administration which should be the most impactful on the people had failed to live to its constitutional role.

 To set the tone for the event with the theme, “Enthroning Accountability in Local Governance in Nigeria,” the founder of Agora Policy, Mr. Waziri Adio, noted that a lot was expected of local governments from the 4th Schedule of the 1999 Constitution and the literature.

-He lamented that despite the heavy responsibilities vested at the local council level, it is the least trusted, least interested in and the least capacitated.
+He lamented that despite the heavy responsibilities vested at the local council level, it was the least trusted, least interested in and the least capacitated.

-According to him, enthroning accountability at council level was a critical touchpoint, adding that it is not just horizontal accountability, but also vertical and diagonal.
+According to him, enthroning accountability at council level was a critical touchpoint, adding that it was not just horizontal accountability, but also vertical and diagonal.

-In his goodwill message at the event, Chairman of the Economic and Financial Crimes Commission (EFCC), Olanipekun Olukoyede stated that good governance is anchored on three critical elements, including accountability, transparency and citizen participation.
+In his goodwill message at the event, Chairman of the Economic and Financial Crimes Commission (EFCC), Olanipekun Olukoyede, stated that good governance was anchored on three critical elements, including accountability, transparency and citizen participation.

 “We must make sure there is a deliberate effort to ensure the presence governance to the people.
 People must feel the presence of governance at the local governments,” he said.

-Also, in his goodwill message, the founding Executive Director of the African Centre for Leadership, Strategy & Development, Dr. Otive Igbuzor stated that the issue of accountability is key in local governments, adding that there was the need for credible, free and fair elections at local government councils to ensure accountability.
+Also, in his goodwill message, the founding Executive Director of the African Centre for Leadership, Strategy & Development, Dr. Otive Igbuzor, stated that the issue of accountability was key in local governments, adding that there was need for credible, free and fair elections at local government councils to ensure accountability.

 He cited some mechanisms that must be in place for effective local government administrations, including what he described as internal system within the government, legislative oversight, independent mechanisms for monitoring local governments such as the EFCC as well as the media and citizens.

-In a panel discussion on “Accountability and Local Governance in Nigeria,” discussants argued that the Supreme Court judgment of July 11 is a means to an end and not entirely an end to the problems bedeviling grassroots administrations in Nigeria.
+In a panel discussion on “Accountability and Local Governance in Nigeria,” discussants argued that the Supreme Court judgment of July 11, was a means to an end and not entirely an end to the problems bedeviling grassroots administrations in Nigeria.

 The acting Director General of the Association of Local Governments of Nigeria (ALGON), Alhaji Salawu Ozigi, who represented the National President of ALHON, Aminu Maifata stated that the local government system has an internationally recognised system of administration.

-Noting that there was a need to give local governments a template for budgeting, he also explained that the state governments were expected to provide a framework for accountability at the councilv areas.
+Noting that there was a need to give local governments a template for budgeting, he also explained that the state governments were expected to provide a framework for accountability at the council areas.

-For the Executive Director of Yiaga Africa, Samson Itodo, ‘electoral coronation’ has been the norm in terms of leadershp of local governments instead of elections as prescribed by the Constitution.
+For the Executive Director of Yiaga Africa, Samson Itodo, ‘electoral coronation’ has been the norm in terms of leadership of local governments instead of elections as prescribed by the Constitution.

 He lamented that the state independent electoral commissions (SIECs) were everything but independent, and only do the bidding of governors.